Copyright 2024 - CEFRJapan.net 2017

 on Friday, May 5th, 2023 (online) at 9 pm (Japan, Tokyo, GMT +9), 13:00 (GMT+1, London), 14:00 (CET, GMT+2, Berlin), for one hour

 The event gives authors the floor to present a snapshot (overview, short summary) of their article (5-8 min.) which was recently published in the CEFR Journal – Research and Practice Volume 5 (December 2022).
-Purposes are to highlight work undertaken and discuss possible future endeavours and to generate mutual exchange.
+Purposes are to highlight work undertaken and discuss possible future endeavour and to generate mutual exchange.
 This can provide a refreshing impression and a stimulus to read the article, an incentive to conduct research on the CEFR yourself and write an article.

 See CEFR Journal – Research and Practice https://cefrjapan.net/journal